DannnyzZ/Scripted-Linux-Hardening-SLH-/README.md

 ### ⚠️ Warning

-**Using SLH Safely:**

-While developing SLH (Secure Linux Hardening) scripts, I encountered instances where improper modifications led to system failures or *full bricking*.
+While developing SLH (Secure Linux Hardening) scripts, I encountered instances where improper modifications led to system failures or **full bricking**.
 Deploying these scripts in a production environment without thorough testing can result in irreversible damage to critical system functions.
-Working on *snapshots* is highly recommended in this manner.
+Working on **snapshots** is highly recommended in this manner.

 Key Points: